vivekBharati81/Synchronization_Technique_in_OFDM/README.md

 ## Overview

-The Schmidl and Cox algorithm is a widely used method for accurately detecting the start of an OFDM frame.
-This README outlines the process and implementation steps involved in the algorithm.
+This project implements synchronization for Orthogonal Frequency Division Multiplexing (OFDM) using the Schmidl and Cox algorithm.
+To implement synchronization in OFDM, detecting the start of an OFDM frame accurately is crucial.
+The Schmidl and Cox algorithm is a widely used method for this purpose.

-## Algorithm Description
+## Schmidl and Cox Algorithm

-### Preamble Structure
+1) **Preamble Structure:**

 The preamble consists of two identical parts, facilitating the detection of the start of the frame.